ankitbko/blog/_posts/2021-04-15-logging-in-python.md

 ## What are decorators

-A decorator is a function that takes another function and extends the it's behavior without explicitly modifying it.
+A decorator is a function that takes another function and extends it's behavior without explicitly modifying it.
 These are also known as [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function).

 Python's functions are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).
 This means functions can passed as argument or can be subject of assignment.
-So if you have a function called `sums(a, b=10)`, you can use it as any other objects and drill down into its properties.
+So if you have a function `def sum(a, b=10)`, you can use it as any other object and drill down into its properties.

 ```python
 def sum(a, b=10):